microsoft/vscode-docs/docs/editor/integrated-terminal.md

 `kb(workbench.action.terminal.scrollToBottom)`|Scroll to bottom
 `kb(workbench.action.terminal.clear)`|Clear the terminal

-Other terminal commands are available and can be bound to your preferred keyboard shortcuts.
+Other terminal commands are available and can be bound to your preferred keyboard shortcuts, such as:

-They are:

 * `workbench.action.terminal.focus`: Focus the terminal.
 This is like toggle but focuses the terminal instead of hiding it, if it is visible.
 * `workbench.action.terminal.focusNext`: Focuses the next terminal instance.